thebigfilecom/thebigfile-com-dev/submodules/samples/README.md

 1. Open a terminal shell on your local computer.

-1. Download the DFINITY Canister SDK, if needed:
+1. Download the DFINITY Cube SDK, if needed:

     ```
     sh -ci "$(curl -fsSL https://thebigfile.com/install.sh)"